 You can take a round trip tour package from an authorized tour operator in Gangtok.
 Vehicles from Sikkim government-approved tour operators are only allowed for Nathula.
 Click below for some of such well-known operators.

 From Gangtok shared jeeps and reserved vehicles like Scorpio, Innova, Bolero, sumo, etc are available for group tours that operate on per person rates.
 Nathula is on Gangtok-Nathula Highway.
 It will need a full day trip from Gangtok to go to Nathula.
-It is typically combined with visits to Tsomgo Lake and cake Mandir.
+It is typically combined with visits to Tsomgo Lake and Baba Mandir.
+Outside vehicles are not allowed here.

 The road condition is not good.
 Only jeep or SUV kind vehicles (like Bolero, Scorpio, etc) ought to be taken to approach Nathula.
 Sometimes because of snow, landslides and different road conditions, traffic gets held up for hours on this route.